tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 I returned to Vietnam on 30 April 2023.

-It was Reunification Day, marking the end of the war and the reunification of Vietnam in 1975.
+Reunification Day.

 The official language is about liberation and independence.

 The timing was almost funny.